dsa-ou/algoesup/src/docs/getting-started-google-colab.md

 3. In the template, click **File->Save a copy in Drive** to save a copy to your Google Drive.
 4. In your copy of the template, click **File->Rename** to rename the copy.
    Use a descriptive name relating to your essay.

+!!! info
+    The first code cell of each template essay notebook installs the necessary software when running the notebook in Colab.

 ## Write the essay